This document describes the output image files created by DIRSIG. These image files are created by the following components:

 where X is the X dimension (or "columns") in the image, Y is the Y dimension (or "rows") in the image and B is the Z dimension (or "bands") in the image.

-ASCII/Text Header File
+The ASCII/Text Header File

 Each binary image data file is accompanied by an ASCII/Text header file that describes the dimensionality of the binary image data.
 The format of this file follows the format used in the header files utilized by the ENVI image exploitation software (multiple resources for advanced features of this file can be found in the ENVI documentation).
-The file is composed of a series of "variable = value" assignments.
+The file is composed of a series of "tag = value" assignments.

-Minimal Header File
+Minimal Header Tags

 ENVI